After Nestle, India to widen checks to other noodle makers

 "Why should we isolate Nestle?
 It's not a question of targeting."

-Several companies including ITC, Hindustan Unilever, Reliance Industries, as well as numerous smaller firms sell noodle products in India.
+Several companies including ITC (ITC.NS), Hindustan Unilever (HLL.NS), Reliance Industries (RELI.NS), as well as numerous smaller firms sell noodle products in India.

 Tamil Nadu said it would extend its ban to other noodle brands after tests found excess lead in products sold by Nestle, Reliance and domestic firm CG Foods.